NomiChirps/tplp2/README.md

 See also: https://github.com/majbthrd/pico-debug/blob/master/howto/vscode1.md

+1. (temporarily) Update `searchDir` in vscode/launch.json to point to your own OpenOCD installation.
 1. Put Pico into bootloader mode (reset while holding BOOTSEL).
 1. Run the `flash pico-debug` task in VSCode.
 This downloads a prebuilt pico-debug image and copies it to the device.
 Pico is now running the debugger on core 1.
 1. Build tplp in debug mode by running the `[debug] build` task.